 Characteristics of Big Data:

-- Volume - It represents the amount of data which is increasing at an exponential rate i.e. in gigabytes, Petabytes, Exabytes, etc.
+- Volume - It represents the amount of data that is increasing at an exponential rate i.e. in gigabytes, Petabytes, Exabytes, etc.

 - Velocity - Velocity refers to the rate at which data is generated, modified, and processed.
 At present, Social media is a major contributor to the velocity of growing data.